 Wedge shook his head.
-"To be honest, Commander, there was so much happening at the time Thyne was revealed to be a traitor, that I could only consider one thing getting my mission done.
+"To be honest, Commander, there was so much happening at the time Thyne was revealed to be a traitor, that I could only consider one thing: getting my mission done.
 We had just received word that we had to bring the shields down so our fleet could invade.

-Mind you, Tucho passed that massage to me.
-If he wore an Imperial plant, he could have withheld that information and set a trap for our fleet."
+Mind you, Tycho passed that message to me.
+If he were an Imperial plant, he could have withheld that information and set a trap for our fleet."

-Tycho passed that message to me.
-If he were an Imperial

-"So then, Commander Antilles, you are not of the opinion that the Empire gave us this world, infected as it is with the Krytos virus, to destroy us?"
+"So then, Commander Antilles, you are not of the opin-ion that the Empire gave us this world, infected as it is with the Krytos virus, to destroy us?"

 "I have no idea, Commander Ettyk, what was in the mind of Ysanne Isard at the time we took Coruscant."

 "I see."
 Halla Ettyk took a datadisk from leila Wessiri and exchanged it for one in her datapad.
 "But you do not discount that possibility, correct?"

 "I cannot discount it."

 "And you cannot discount the possibility that Captain

-Celchu was working for the Empire in helping give Coruscant to the New Republic."
+Celchu was working for the Empire in helping give Corus-cant to the New Republic."